sidunrealde/InstanceDirector/README.md

 # Instance Director

-**Instance Director** is an Unreal Engine plugin that ensures only one instance of your application runs at a time.
-It handles single-instance enforcement, automatic window focusing, and app redirection (deep linking) by passing command-line arguments from new instances to the running one.
+**Instance Director** is a robust Unreal Engine plugin designed to manage application instances.
+It ensures single-instance enforcement, handles automatic window focusing, and provides seamless deep linking (app redirection) capabilities via custom URI schemes.

 ## Features

-*   **Single Instance Enforcement**: Prevents multiple copies of the application from running simultaneously.
+*   **Single Instance Enforcement**: Prevents multiple copies of your application from running simultaneously.
 *   **Automatic Redirection**: Automatically brings the existing instance to the foreground when a user attempts to launch a second one.
-*   **Deep Linking Support**: Passes command-line arguments from the new instance to the running instance, allowing you to trigger specific actions (e.g., joining a lobby, opening a menu).
+*   **Deep Linking (URI Schemes)**: Register custom protocols (e.g., `mygame://`) to launch or redirect to your application from web browsers or other apps.
-*   **URI Scheme Registration**: Easily register custom URI schemes (e.g., `myapp://`) to launch your app from web browsers.
+*   **Smart Argument Parsing**: Automatically extracts the relevant data from URI links (e.g., `mygame://join?id=123` -> `join?id=123`), simplifying Blueprint logic.
-*   **Blueprint Support**: Easy-to-use Blueprint Subsystem to handle redirect events.
+*   **Blueprint Support**: Easy-to-use Subsystem with event bindings for handling redirects.
-*   **Configurable**: Toggle functionality and customize the listening port via Project Settings.
+*   **Configurable**: Toggle functionality and customize settings via Project Settings.

 ## Installation